AnnaIstochnikova/-goit-react-hw-02-feedback/README.md

 npm start

-5. Open your web browser and go to http://localhost:3000 to use the phonebook application.
+5. Open your web browser and go to http://localhost:3000 to use the feedback application.

 ## Screenshot
 Here is a screenshot of the phonebook application: